-Top 12 Recruiting Challenges Face by HR Professionals
+Top 12 Recruiting Challenges Faced by HR Professionals in 2021

 Human Resources or an organisation’s people are its most important asset.
 It is the talent capital that forms the basis of an organisation’s play in a domain.
 It is an investment that Companies make for a better Company, but as is the normal course, there are problems in the recruitment and selection process.
 It starts with the laying out of the correct Job Description (JD) in co-relation to the demands of the role.
 More often than not, this step itself is the beginning of recruitment difficulties as the quality of profiles rarely matches the optimal expectation and this is the first stage of facing problems in the understanding the requirement and receiving the right number of quality resumes.